CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-EST/Testing/BB_OpenDUT.md

-## What is needed to design and implement
+## What is needed to Design and Implement

 We expect to have a certain HW capability and or SW environment or Tool support, or a documentation, or an extra audit, or Test, or Compiler, or Prog.
 Language, …
 - Linux development environment,